jeffreychen2016/Doc-Manager/README.md

 <img src="https://raw.githubusercontent.com/jeffreychen2016/Handy-Tools-For-My-Work/master/imgs/imgs_for_readme/4.png" alt="alt text" width="865" height="595">

-5. After you seccessfully upload a file, the file will be availible for for view in the navbar, and availible for "Download", "Edit" (rename) and "Delete" from files box.
+5. After you seccessfully upload a file, the file will be availible for view in the navbar, and availible for "Download", "Edit" (rename) and "Delete" from files box.

 <img src="https://raw.githubusercontent.com/jeffreychen2016/Handy-Tools-For-My-Work/master/imgs/imgs_for_readme/5.png" alt="alt text" width="865" height="595">

-6. You can view the file in browser if it is in PDF.
+6. You can view the file in browser if it is in PDF or txt.
+Files with other extensions will be downloaded into your local workstation instead.

 <img src="https://raw.githubusercontent.com/jeffreychen2016/Handy-Tools-For-My-Work/master/imgs/imgs_for_readme/6.png" alt="alt text" width="865" height="595">